Aaron Rodgers' decision on future unlikely to come quickly

 Sorry Jets.
 Sorry fans who dropped serious dough on new number 8 jerseys only to have them nearly instantaneously become throwbacks.
 Sorry all those players and coaches who flocked to New Jersey to join the team, yes, but really did it for the chance to play with Rodgers.
 “I just wanted to take a carry from 8, man, get one from a great,” Cook said.
 “The game cheats you sometimes and I didn’t get that one.”

-Even if there is one, it will come on Rodgers’ unique timeline.
-Until he states his intentions openly, decisively and publicly – we’re likely looking to you once again for this, Pat McAfee! – don’t bother trying to decipher the way the wheels spin in his head.
+Even if there is one, as the Instagram post suggested, it will come on Rodgers’ unique timeline.
+Until he states his intentions openly, decisively and publicly – we’re likely looking at you once again for this, Pat McAfee! – don’t bother trying to decipher the way the wheels spin in his head.

 “That,” Saleh said, “will be the last thing I talk to him about.”